balderdashy/sails-docs/reference/Configuration.md

   }
 ```

 Sails adapters have been written for a variety of popular databases such as MySQL, Postgres and Mongo.
-You can find a list of supported adapters <a href="https://github.com/balderdashy/sails-wiki/blob/0.9/Database-Support.md">here</a>.
+You can find a list of supported adapters [here](https://github.com/balderdashy/sails-wiki/blob/0.9/Database-Support.md).